Voter Fraud Cases

 Voter Fraud Cases: 5 Election Scams You Need To Avoid Today

 It is the time of the decade again when many voter fraud cases are reported throughout the nation.
-As the whole world is looking forward to the U.S. Presidential elections next month, this is a perfect opportunity for scammers to operate while taking advantage of the naive.
+As the whole world is looking forward at the U.S. Presidential elections, this is a perfect opportunity for scammers to operate while taking advantage of the naive.

-Whether you are a supporter of Donald Trump or Joe Biden, beware of five scary Election scams happening during this time.
+Whether you are a supporter of Donald Trump or Joe Biden, beware of five scary Election scams happening during this time, including the Sharpie Scam.
 How does voter fraud work?

 Watch the video below to see these scams exposed: